bitfocus/companion-module-etc-paradigm/companion/HELP.md

-## Intelix Matrix Control
+## ETC Paradigm Architectual Control

-A module for controlling Intelix HDBaseT Matricies.
+A module for controlling ETC-Paradigm Architectual Control Systems.

 **Support for:**